nilskre/CommonPlayground/SoftwareRequirementsSpecification.md

 The development will follow the common clean code standards and naming conventions.
 Also we will creat a Definition of Done which will be added here as soon as its complete.

 ## 4. Supporting Information
-For any further information cou can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
 The Team Members are:
 - Celina Adam
 - Inga Batton